bugsnag/bugsnag-js/packages/delivery-fetch/README.md

 # @bugsnag/delivery-fetch

-This package contains the fetch implementation of the Bugsnag notifier delivery system for JavaScript.
+This package contains the fetch implementation of the BugSnag notifier delivery system for JavaScript.

 ## License